VeckoTheGecko/vecko.me/docs/blog/posts/001_my-first-post.md

 # A new website, a new beginning.
 Welcome to vecko.me!

-!!! note
+!!! note "Update"

-Update: This post is now out of date.
+    This post is now out of date.
 I have since moved to a version using mkdocs.
 Surprise surprise - takes time to maintain something bespoke 🙂.

 Ever since I started coding a few years ago, I have always loved doing personal projects to explore what is possible with computers, and to just straight up have fun.
 As I developed my coding skills, what started off as small games with bucket-loads of "if" statements turned into more mature, fully fledged projects.